eldougo/wordpress_plugin_tuxquote/readme.txt

 Add or remove quotes from the wp-content/plugins/tuxquote/quotes.txt file.
 Quotes are line delimited and HTML formatting can be used, enabling you to use <br /> for line breaks etc.

-Development for this plugin can now be found on GitHub: https://github.com/eldougo/wordpress_plugin_tuxquote
+Development for this plugin can be found on GitHub: https://github.com/eldougo/wordpress_plugin_tuxquote

+The supplied images were sourced fromm CrystalXP.net (http://www.crystalxp.net/) and are all distributed under the Creative Commons BY-NC-SA license (http://creativecommons.org/licenses/by-nc-sa/3.0/)

+Please see images-readme.txt for image licensing information and image attributions.

 == Installation ==